PirxDevs/lds/README.md

 # BIG FAT WARNING

 * LDS will erase all contents of devices used for installation!
-It will ask for confirmation but once you confirm, all the data on selected devices will be permamently deleted.
+It will ask for confirmation but once you confirm all data on selected devices will be permamently deleted.
 Be careful!
 * LDS will set root password on installed system to `Linux`.
 Be sure to change it right after first boot of your new system.